 - How to know if your message was heard

-- How to measure the overall success of your message.
+- How to measure the success of your message

 - Lessons-learned analysis

-The course goals below will cover the strategic communication components necessary in developing / creating a Strategic Communication Plan:
+These goals will cover the communication components necessary in developing and creating a Strategic Communication Plan:

 - Situation analysis: What needs to be communicated?

-- Stakeholder analysis: Who needs to know what and when do they need to know?
+- Stakeholder analysis: Who needs to know and when do they need to know?

-- Communication deliverables: What key messages need to be delivered?
+- Communication deliverables: What are your key messages?

-- Communication channels: How to deliver the message?
+- Communication channels: How to deliver your message?

 - Barriers to communication: Why will people resist the message?

 - Monitor effectiveness: Did it work?
-Did they hear the message?
+Did they heed your message?

 All sessions are Face-to-Face unless otherwise noted.